VictoR-11011994/my-post-be/README.md

 ```
-//database
+// database
+MySQL (v8)
-MySQL (compatible also with phpMyAdmin)
+compatible also with phpMyAdmin
 ```